CrowdStrike/Cloud-AWS/state-manager/README.md

 ```

 ### AWS S3

 A single AWS S3 bucket is used to store the AWS Distributor package and the `agent-handler.zip` attachment layer.

 ### AWS Systems Manager

 AWS Systems Manager is used to handle automation and deploy packages.

 #### AWS Automation

 A single SSM Automation Document is used to handle all agent management logic.
 This document contains steps for installation and removal of the agent, and includes an attachment containing the necessary helpers for interacting with your tenant within the CrowdStrike cloud.

 #### AWS Distributor

 A single AWS Distributor package is created, containing manifests and installers for Amazon Linux 2 (x64) and Microsoft Windows (10+/2016+).
 This is a bundled variation, so the binary installers are included within this distribution as well.

 #### AWS Parameter Store

 Three AWS Parameter Store parameters are created.
 These are used to provide credentials to the automation helper in a secure fashion.

 #### AWS State Manager

-A single AWS State Manager association is created, creating the relationship between our targets (any instances with the correct tag and tag value) and our automation document.
+A single AWS State Manager Association is created, creating the relationship between the targets you specify and the SSM Automation Document.

+##### Target Types

+AWS State Manager allows you to create Associations with various types of target configurations.
+It's important to remember the following:

+- Associations are applied to resources within the region where the Association is created.
+If you're running multi-region workloads, deploy this solution in the other regions.
+- If you're using **Tag Key and Value**, **Tag Key**, or **Resource Groups** as your `Target Type`, note that you can only use one combination per Association due to limitations of AWS State Manager.
+If you need multiple combinations, you'll need to create multiple Associations.

+As noted earlier,Associations are applied only Please note that as of today, only the combination of Tag Key and Value is supported.

+1. **Tag Key and Value**: Applies the Association to EC2s that contain a specific tag key/value combination.
+   1. CloudFormation Parameter example:
+      1. `TargetTagKey`: tag:{replace-with-tag-key}
+      2. `TargetTagValue`: {replace-with-tag-value}
+2. **Tag Key**: Applies the Association to EC2s that contain a specific tag key.
+   1. CloudFormation Parameter example:
+      1. `TargetTagKey`: tag-key
+      2. `TargetTagValue`: {replace-with-tag-key}
+3. **Resource Groups**: Applies the Association to a Resource Group of EC2s.
+4. **All Instance in Region**: Applies the Association to all EC2s.
+   1. CloudFormation Parameter example:
+      1. `TargetTagKey`: InstanceIds
+      2. `TargetTagValue`: *

 ### CrowdStrike FalconPy

 The CrowdStrike Python SDK, FalconPy is used to interact with the CrowdStrike API as part of automation steps.

 The FalconPy SDK contains a collection of Python classes that abstract CrowdStrike Falcon OAuth2 API interaction, removing duplicative code and allowing developers to focus on just the logic of their solution requirements.

 FalconPy can be installed quickly using the following command: